| Kingslee MacLean-Davies, 21, hammers a football

 sure we’re all happy when we go for soul food at Mr Jerk's

+on Bayswater.
 He grew up around the streets of Camden in conditions that tend

 to breed either despondency or a burning impulse to self-improve.